andrewrichardson701/Stockbase/README.md

 - [x] Put the changelog on the about page
 - [x] Add an Assets page, for links to other asset management pages (e.g. optics, drives)
 - [x] Change the optics link to be assets instead on the nav
-- [ ] Add a drive storage page
-- [ ] Add a RAM / Memory storage page
-- [ ] Add a CPU storage page
 - [x] Add pagination to the changelog.php page
 - [x] Add pagination to the transactions.php page
-- [ ] Add option to link optics to site / area / shelf, not only the site
-- [ ] Cable stock auditing

 See the [open issues](https://gitlab.com/andrewrichardson701/stockbase/issues) for a full list of proposed features (and known issues).